frederic-perez/AmE-dictionary/data/idioms.md

 __narrow escape__ :two::hammer:
 __narrow something down__ If you narrow something down, you reduce the number of possibilities.
 __narrow the gap__
+__natter on__ To talk idly or incessantly. _Now that she can talk, my little girl will just natter on all day long._
 __need (something) (about) as much as (one) needs a hole in the head__ To have absolutely no need or use for something. _I’m perfectly happy having a cell phone that just makes phone calls—I need a fancy new smartphone about as much as I need a hole in the head._
 __need-to-know__
 __needless to say__ Obviously; the following is completely self-evident. _Helen has pneumonia, so, needless to say, we’re postponing our vacation._